google/comprehensive-rust/src/iterators/iterator.md

 - Point out to the students that iterators are lazy: Creating the iterator just initializes the struct but does not otherwise do any work.
 No work happens until the `next` method is called.

+- Iterators don't need to be finite!
+It's entirely valid to have an iterator that will produce values forever.
+For example, a half open range like `0..` will keep going until integer overflow occurs.

 ## More to Explore